-5. Conclusions
+6. Conclusions

-Based on the feedback Elia received from the market parties during the interactions that took place throughout this incentive, Elia understands that the current market design for the reactive power and voltage control service works well.
-Even so, several modifications and improvements have been identified.
+Based on the feedback Elia received from the market parties during the interactions that took place throughout this incentive, Elia understands that the current market design for the MVAr service works well.
+Even so, several improvements have been identified.
 These are:

-Switch towards continuous activation control
+1. Switch towards continuous activation control

 The switch towards continuous activation control eliminates the risk that market parties will be unfairly penalized for momentary failures in the samples.
-As such, the real quality of the service delivered is used as a reference and as a basis for the penalization .
+As such, the real quality of the service delivered is used as a reference and as a basis for the penalization.